 Taking iron supplements

-Make sure your health care provider explains to you how many pills you should take each day and when you should take them.
+Have your health care provider tell you how many pills you should take each day and when you should take them.
 Taking more iron than your body needs can cause serious medical problems.

 TIPS FOR TAKING IRON